-My lab is a vascular biology lab investigating molecular and cellular mechanisms involved in the pathogenesis of atherosclerosis.
+I run a cardiovascular biology lab investigating molecular and cellular mechanisms of atherosclerosis and fibrotic heart disease.

 Current genetic evaluation of stillbirths is based on clinical grounds (autopsy, examination of tissues) and laboratory testing (karyotype, microarray analysis).
 For 25-65% of stillbirths the etiology cannot be determined by current standard investigations.
 Our current research is aimed towards finding single gene disorders assocaited with fetal abnormalities by using whole exome sequencing (WES) and in the future whole exome sequencing.

 Biomarker investigation in subjects with or at risk for diabetes and renal disease.
 Basic mechanisms of the lactonase, paraoxonase 1 in atherosclerosis and inflammation.